-A notice regarding this CAPER was published in the Gainesville Sun newspaper on December 1, 2023, for the required 15-day comment period (from December 1, 2023 to December 15, 2023), and will also appear on the City/HCD web page.
-The ad references equal opportunities and the availability of reasonable accommodations for non-English speaking persons and persons with disabilities.
-Additionally, a virtual Public Hearing to discuss and receive citizen input on the CAPER will be held on Wednesday, December 13, 2023, at 5:30 p.m.
-All Citizen Comments will be included with the PY22 CAPER.
+A notice regarding this CAPER was published in the Gainesville Sun newspaper on December 1, 2023, for the required 15-day comment period (from December 1, 2023 to December 15, 2023).
+The notice, which also appeared on the City of Gainesville and HCD webpage, referenced equal opportunities and the availability of reasonable accommodations for non-English speaking persons and persons with disabilities.
+Additionally, a virtual Public Hearing to discuss and receive citizen input on the CAPER was held on Wednesday, December 13, 2023, at 5:30 p.m.
+At this meeting, all components of the PY22 CAPER were reviewed - there were no citizen comments.